SquadFM/Squad-Field-Manual/README.md

 ## L
-* LAT - Light Anti-Tank
+* LAT - Light Anti-Tank, the role with the rocket launcher.
 * LAV - Light Armored Vehicle, an eight-wheeled amphibious armored reconnaissance vehicle
-* LAW - Light Anti-Tank Weapon; M72-LAW, US-specific LAT weapon
+* LAW - Light Anti-Tank Weapon; M72-LAW.
+The American rocket launcher.
+More commonly referred to simply by its role, "LAT".
 * Layer - The layout of the capture points on the map
 * Leapfrogging - One fireteam advances while the other fireteam covers them
 * LEL - Laughing extra loud, Sarcastic lol
 * Lima Charlie - Loud and Clear (as a response when someone asks on the radio how you read them)
 * Lima Lima Mike Foxtrot - Lost Like a Motherfucker
 * LMG - Light Machine Gun - one man can carry it; think M240B and PKP, but not a SAW
-* Logi - Logistics Truck
+* Logi - Logistics truck, carries supplies and unloads them at FOBs, which allows FOBs to build deployables.
 * LOL - Lots of laughs/laugh out loud

 Jump to: [0-9](#0-9), [A](#a), [B](#b), [C](#c), [D](#d), [E](#e), [F](#f), [G](#g), [H](#h), [I](#i), [J, K](#j-k), [L](#l),  [M](#m), [N](#n), [O](#o), [P](#p), [Q](#q), [R](#r), [S](#s), [T](#t), [U](#u), [V](#v), [W, X, Y](#w-x-y), [Z](#z) - [Back to top](#content)